o-bilyi/shade/README.md

 ```

 * `husky` makes it easy to use githooks as if they are npm scripts.
 * `lint-staged` allows us to run scripts on staged files in git.
-See this [blog post about lint-staged to learn more about it](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8).
+See this [blogModule post about lint-staged to learn more about it](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8).
 * `prettier` is the JavaScript formatter we will run before commits.

 Now we can make sure every file is formatted correctly by adding a few lines to the `package.json` in the project root.